 Hello!
-I am currently VP of Engineering at Genesis Trading, an institutional asset manager and market maker.
+I am currently VP of Engineering at Genesis Trading, an institutional liquidity provider.
 I previously founded and sold Qu Capital, a quantitative hedge fund.
 Prior to Qu, I was an Egleston Scholar at Columbia University studying Computer Science.
 My background includes experience at Google X (robotics), Goldman Sachs (strats), the Columbia University Robotics Group, the Columbia Computer Graphics Group, the Columbia Bionet Lab, and Wolfram Research.
 I live in New York City.